 RPM vs OPM

-RPM means revolutions per minute and it roughly refers to how many times the disks on your sander will spin in a given minute.
+RPM means revolutions per minute and it roughly refers to how many times the disks on your random orbit sander will spin in a given minute.
 Of course, it’s not a perfect measurement as the disks don’t simply spin statically on an axis.
 They also oscillate randomly.
 RPM can be a good approximate indicator of the kind of intensity you can expect from your sander, but it’s not a perfect one.

 A better measurement is OPM or Orbits Per Minute which tells you how many random orbits your tool will be doing.
 This is a more representative metric of what your tool is actually doing.